Leaf-Agriculture/docs/docs/usecase_satellite.md

 To register with Leaf:

 - Go to [registration link](https://withleaf.io/registration/) and create your account.
-- Save your credentials to use in the nexts steps.
+- Save your credentials to use in the next steps.

 ## Backend